Google Family Link Review: Quick Expert Summary

 Overall, Google Family Link’s YouTube supervision feature is pretty limited.
 It lets you apply broad, age-based filters to YouTube videos (and no other video-streaming sites) and doesn’t provide any assurance that inappropriate content will still get through to your kids.

-If you’re concerned about what your child is watching online, try using Qustodio instead.
+If you’re concerned about what your child is watching on YouTube, try using Qustodio instead.
 It filters inappropriate content on YouTube, keeps track of your child’s search and watch history independently on its app (so your child can’t just delete the search and watch history themselves), and is much easier to use.

 Google Family Link doesn’t offer an easy way to see your child’s activities in 1 place.
 While the information is available, you have to dig for it.